99og/99og/README.md

 # 💫 About Me:
-🔭 I’m currently working on Estark-90 ( Python Obfuscated Challenge )<br>🌱 I’m currently learning Python<br>⚡ Fun fact I dont like Highschool :((
+🔭 I’m currently working on Estark-90 ( Python Obfuscated Challenge )<br>🌱 I've been doing python for 1 year<br>⚡ Fun fact I dont like Highschool :((

 ## 🌐 Socials: